 Foot Wound Care

 Diabetes-related wounds are frequently present in people with the disease for a variety of reasons.
 The feet and lower legs are where these wounds commonly show up.
-The main contributors to these wounds are:
+Understanding the main contributors to these wounds is essential if you want to effectively heal a diabetic wound and prevent further complications.

 - High blood sugar levels harm nerves, causing neuropathy, which reduces sensation in the feet and legs.
 This nerve damage can cause injuries that go untreated and turn into wounds.